wheelnext/wheelnext/docs/summits/2025_03/workshops/wheel_variants.md

 with any Python installer so long as they implement the interface.
 They could be in any language so long the interface is respected.

-- **Backward Compatibility and Security:** Ensures compatibility with existing Python tooling by guaranteing that Wheel Variants will be ignored by non Wheel Variant enabled installers.
+- **Backward Compatibility and Security:** Ensures compatibility with existing Python tooling by guaranteeing that Wheel Variants will be ignored by non Wheel Variant enabled installers.

 ## Points of Discussion